evanrelf/rook/docs/devlog.md

 - Website: <https://cs186berkeley.net/notes/note4/>
 - YouTube videos: <https://www.youtube.com/playlist?list=PLYp4IGUhNFmw8USiYMJvCUjZe79fvyYge>

+I've finally finished the initial in-memory `BTreeMap` implementation!
+That took me longer than expected.
+Working through the algorithms by hand, and finding a good reference and sticking to it, ended up being a good move.
+Before that I was kind of flailing around with lots of lower quality, conflicting sources.
+Was amusing and relieving to see CS186 agree with the "deletion without rebalancing" paper.
+Delete went from being the scariest part I was fearing to a completely trivial final step!

+Now I need to choose what to work on next.
+I want to move from in-memory to on-disk sooner rather than later.
+I'm not sure what the best path is.
+Perhaps I start by changing the in-memory pointers to logical pointers (i.e. ID numbers).
+That way I can start to play with the notion of looking up pages in storage without actually touching disk or moving from arbitrary Rust types to bytes.
+I will defer to tomorrow Evan; it's getting late.

 ## 2025-12-21

 Actually I was wrong about needing to overflow for insert!
 I didn't read the